Next Stage Digital Economy Centres

 Given the nature of this call, centres will not be expected to support 'blue skies' research, applied research for private companies or associated intellectual property costs (e.g. patent costs).

-It is anticipated that centres will be hosted by a single organisation and may involve a number of organisations working in close collaboration.
+Each bid is expected to consist of one lead institution, with a small number of collaborative institutions that bring together world leading research expertise in the disciplines required to deliver the breadth of research proposed.
 However applicants may wish to make the case for other models.
-In all cases centres must consolidate and build upon an existing (current or previously funded) DE Theme or closely related portfolio of research.
+In all cases centres must consolidate and build upon a recent DE Theme and related UKRI portfolio of research (grants live between 1 January 2014 and 31 December 2018).
 An institution may only lead on one bid.

-Applicants will be invited to submit an outline proposal prior to an invited full proposal submission where they will be required to demonstrate a coherent critical mass portfolio of DE Theme funded and related research, by 9 July 2019.
+Applicants are invited to submit an outline proposal prior to an invited full proposal submission, by 9 July 2019.
 Not all outlines will be invited to the full proposal stage.
-Full guidance on the preparation of outlines and full proposals will be provided, together with details of the assessment process, in the call document.
-A webinar will also be held following the outline decisions to allow information exchange and questions prior to the full proposal submission on 17 September 2019.
+Full guidance on the preparation of outline proposals are provided with details of the assessment process, in the call document.
+A webinar will also be held on 15 August 2019 following the outline decisions to allow information exchange and questions prior to the full proposal submission on 17 September 2019.

 Applicants are encouraged to contact the Digital Economy Theme to discuss their interest and suitability in applying for a Next Stage Digital Economy Centre.